SQL Formatter

 Did You Know?

-SQL was originally developed at IBM by Donald D. Chamberlin and Raymond F. Boyce in the early 1970s.
+SQL was originally developed at IBM in the 1970s and was initially called SEQUEL.

 Tip